 (A) Argument.
 The appellant shall state each issue to be argued and then set out the argument in support of that issue.
 All citations of decisions of any court must state the name of the case and the volume number and page where the case may be found.

 (B) Addendum.
 The appellant's brief shall contain an Addendum, which consists of photocopies of documents from the record.
 The Addendum shall include true and legible photocopies of at least the original pleading, order from which the appeal is taken, and the notice of appeal.
-The appellee may prepare a supplemental Addendum if material on which the appellee relies is not in the appellant's Addendum.
-Only documents that are part of the circuit court record may be included in the Addendum.
+The appellee may prepare a supplemental Addendum if material on which the appellant relies is not in the appellant's Addendum.
+Only documents that are part of the record may be included in the Addendum.

 (2) Cover for briefs.
 On the cover of the brief there should appear the docket number and name of the case, the name of the court from which the appeal is taken, the title of the brief, and the name of the appellant.